FAQ for Materials Needed for Application (Application and Supplemental Articles, Required and Optional)

 An appropriate writing sample is comparable to an applicant’s Senior Paper, Honors or Master's Thesis, a published paper, or a comparable written work giving evidence of both writing ability and the capacity for research, analysis, and original thought at the graduate level, demonstrating the ability to use theory in relation to evidence.
 A short, effectively written sample is preferable to a longer sample.
 Papers originally written in a language other than English must be submitted in English translation.

 Applicants should upload one file not exceeding 5MB.
-The writing sample should be single-spaced and between 10-12 pages in length.
+The writing sample should be a 4,500-5,400 word paper.
 Applicant computers should be set to Western European or other English-language setting.

 Three letters of recommendation are required, only.
 It is not the quantity of letters, rather it is the quality of the letters that supports the graduate application.
 Although, the electronic application will allow an applicant to submit more than three recommenders, please submit three recommenders, only.
 At least one recommender should be a faculty member at the last school you attended as a full-time student (unless you have been out of school for more than five years).
 Substitutions for faculty recommenders may include work associates or others who can comment on the applicant’s academic potential for graduate work.
 By special permission, a substitute or fourth recommender may be added by the applicant, please contact the Student Services Officer directly via email or telephone at firstname.lastname@example.org or 650-723-4641 in order to make arrangements for a substitute or fourth referee.